Looking for an After School Program for Your Family?

 Ask how the program is run:

-- What is the staff to student ratio?
-It should be between 1:16 for children ages six and up.
+- What is the staff to child ratio?
+There should be at least 1 staff for every 16 children ages six years and up.

 - What is the policy towards parent involvement?